scyllagroup/Web-Framework/foundation/getting-started/setup-and-configuration.md

 yarn
 ```

+## Install the SSL Certificate for Local Development

+<p class="danger">These instructions are for Windows users.
+Mac users will need to research how to import and trust our self-signed certificate <em>my-cert.pfx</em>.</p>

+To avoid the "invalid certificate" error from your browser when running the Web Framework we've created a self-signed SSL certificate.
+You'll need to import this file using the `importcert.ps1` script at the root folder.
+This script will import the `my-cert.pfx` file, and then browsers should recognize and trust the certificate moving forward.

 ### Using the Web Framework

 Now that you have the necessary software isntalled and you've cloned the project to your computer you can begin using the Web Framework.
 The Web Framework uses a package called BrowserSync that spins up a local web server so you can view your work in real-time, synced across multiple browsers if you choose to.
 The command to start the server is simply: